dbsnapper/dbsnapper/docs/articles/no-touching-touch-free-database-snapshots-with-dbsnapper.md

+---
+title: No Touching!
+Touch-Free DB Snapshots
+description: Your data is your most important asset, here's how to create touch-free sanitized database snapshots with DBSnapper

+---
 # No Touching!
 Touch-Free Database Snapshots with DBSnapper

 _Your data is your most important asset so you must exercise caution when providing access to other applications and third parties.
 Here's how to create touch-free, sanitized database snapshots with DBSnapper._